trebor/soul-bound/rfc.md

 ## **12.4 Model-Checking Results**

+* **Model Scope & Limitations**
+  * This is a reference implementation demonstrating the core protocol mechanics
+  * The model is intentionally small-scale for clarity and initial verification
+  * Real-world deployments would require additional security analysis

-* **Model Configuration:**
+* **Model Configuration**
-  * Small-scale instance with 3 validators, m = 2, 2 candidate sessions.
+  * Small-scale instance with 3 validators, m = 2, 2 candidate sessions
-  * Abstracted time with integer counter bounded to 10 steps.
+  * Abstracted time with integer counter bounded to 10 steps
+  * Simplified network model (no message delays, no partitions)

+* **Verified Invariants**
+  * **Session Uniqueness**
+    * No two active sessions share the same `sessionId`
+    * Each `nonce` is used only once per session
+  * **Stake Consistency**
+    * Total stake in system equals sum of all locked stakes
+    * No stake can be double-counted or created without minting
+  * **Signature Validity**
+    * All recorded messages carry valid signatures from claimed senders
+    * No message can be modified after signing
+  * **State Transitions**
+    * All state changes follow the defined state machines
+    * No invalid transitions are possible
+  * **Quorum Rules**
+    * Minting requires exactly m validator approvals
+    * No identity can be minted without sufficient stake

+* **Findings**
-* **Findings:**
+  * **Core Protocol Mechanics**
-  * **No Invariant Violations:** All safety invariants held across 10,000 TLC (or Alloy Analyzer) steps.
+    * All specified invariants held across 10,000 model steps
-  * **No Deadlocks:** Every session reached a terminal state.
-  * **Counterexamples:** Model correctly flags attempts to reuse a nonce or submit under-staked `MintRequest`.
+    * No deadlocks in the basic protocol flow
+    * Correct handling of session timeouts and retries
-* **Next Steps:**
+  * **Known Limitations**
+    * Model does not cover network partitions or message delays
+    * Simplified validator selection (no dynamic set changes)
+    * Abstracted cryptographic primitives
+  * **Areas for Future Analysis**
-  * Scale validator count and stake parameters to test more complex topologies.
+    * Larger validator sets and session counts
-  * Extend the model to cover extensions (Reputation, KYC, custom slashing policies).
-  * Integrate adversarial behaviors (delayed messages, equivocation) for stress testing.

-**Note:** The full TLA⁺ and Alloy source files are maintained in the protocol's formal-model repository for community review and continuous integration.
+    * Network adversarial models
+    * Economic game theory analysis
+    * Implementation-specific security considerations

+* **Next Steps**
+  * Community review and extension of the formal model
+  * Integration with implementation-specific security analysis
+  * Development of additional models for specific threat scenarios
+  * Continuous integration of model checking in protocol development

+Note: This model serves as a reference implementation and basic verification of the protocol's core mechanics.
+Real-world deployments should conduct additional security analysis, including implementation-specific considerations, network adversarial models, and economic game theory analysis.

 # **13\.
 Appendices**